Skip to content

 Limited-Time Offers or Countdowns

-Creating a Pop-up Strategy
+Creating a Pop-Up Strategy

 Knowing pop-up types is only one part of building a pop-up strategy.
 The content of the pop-ups is just as important as the location and style, so consider the CTAs that best work with the tactic and user behaviors.
 If your user is on your blog, chances are that they are not as familiar with your brand and might benefit from a premium content offer.
 Conversely, a user on your product or services page might be ready to hear about your free trial or demo.
 Similarly, combining an exit-intent pop-up with a limited-time offer redeemable through one button click could be the best recipe for an interaction.